Influencer Whitelisting

 Spark Ads (TikTok) Brand using creator’s existing content Yes (links to original) Full brand control Amplifying high-performing organic TikToks

-For most DTC and Amazon brands, whitelisting beats boosting every time.
+For most DTC and Amazon brands, influencer whitelisting beats boosting every time.
 You control the audience.
 The creator controls the face.
 That split is exactly where the performance advantage lives.

 Ad fatigue is structural.
 Consumers have trained themselves to skip anything that patterns as “brand talking to them.”
 Creator content sidesteps that filter because it originates from a trusted individual, not a faceless company.
 When that creator content is then delivered with precise paid targeting, the combination is disproportionately effective.
+According to the Influencer Marketing Hub 2026 Benchmark Report, brands consistently report that influencer whitelisting outperforms standard paid social by 2-3x on key conversion metrics.

 89% of marketers say creator ads outperform brand-direct